Lily-lily12/Express-Delivery-Journey-and-Transport-Network-Analysis/README.md

 # Express-Delivery-Journey-and-Transport-Network-Analysis
 I have downloaded a tracking statement of a courier based in France delivered by DHL ,a  multinational logistics company and analyzed the transportation network used.
+I have evaluated the roles of different stages of transportation (pickup, line haul, and delivery), calculated distances and transit times, identified modes of transportation, and assessed routing efficiency.
+I have also dived into potential logistical challenges like traffic congestion and toll costs.